matthew-tfs/mjcb.io/content/blog/00064-skills-ontario-2009-retrospective.md

 In 2018 and 2019 I volunteered as a judge at the event in the same competition, although it has been renamed to the **IT Network Systems Administration** competition.
 This time the event was held at the Toronto Congress Centre in Etobicoke, Ontario.

 I couldn't take any photos prior to or after the competition in 2009.
-I ended up leaving my phone at the hotel room as I simply didn't need it.
+I ended up not taking my phone as I simply didn't need it, and my teacher told me the morning of the competition to just leave it at the hotel room.
 One of the biggest issues that I had with Skills Ontario was that as a competitor, there was no opportunity to see the event as it happens.
 You are so focused on what you are doing, and you can't just walk around.
 I thought that during the lunch break we would be able to walk around, but I realized afterwards that we couldn't do that as to keep the other competitors from talking to each other.

 Years later, I took a lot of photos while I was at the Skills Ontario event in 2018 and 2019, some of which can be found below: